Contact

 About us

-Produce once, reuse maximally = one-time production costs, then "only" collection and service costs.
-This is why the return rate (Rq) is not only ecologically but also economically decisive: the higher the return rate, the more productive the packaging.
-The faster the cycle, the faster the renewed billing of the service.
+Produce once, maximize reuse = one-time production costs, "only" collection and service costs thereafter.
+This is why the return rate (rr) is not only ecologically but also economically decisive: the higher the return rate, the more productive the packaging.
+The faster the cycle, the faster packaging-as-a-service can be billed again.

-To improve life cycle assessments within the system for all stakeholders, reusable packaging is needed that meets the requirements of the supply types AND the other three value domains.
-Raw material reduction is the role and task of packaging design for the respective food products and the system.
-Since the requirements of the value domains must be considered in packaging design, the ‘Reuse’ value domain is system-shaping.
+To achieve simplicty for all stakeholders within a reuse system, reusable packaging must meet the requirements of any targeted category AND the other three value domains.
+A coffee cup must work for the category coffee and the reusable packaging system, packaging for FMCG-foods must work for the respective categories and the reuse system.
+Since the system requirements of the value domains must be considered in packaging design, the ‘Reuse’ value domain is system-shaping.

 The design of reusable packaging is not an isolated design or product decision for reuse in a given category.
 Packaging design sets the physical, operational and economic framework for the entire reuse system.